 Data is provided using the 10th edition of the International Classification of Diseases and Health-related problems (ICD-10).

 Classification is available at on WHO website or browse classification directly here https://icd.who.int/browse10/2016/en.

 Classification of Administrative and Settlement Units of Estonia (EHAK)

 This classification is used upon submission of regional statistics.
 Regional health care statistics are submitted by 15 counties.
 Information about Tallinn, Kohtla-Jδrve, Narva, Pδrnu and Tartu is submitted separately.
 Until 2017, data by the counties is distributed by the administrative division that existed before administrative reform (October 2017).
 Data starting from 2018 is distributed by new administrative division.
-This classification system is available on the webpage of the Statistics Estonia in the Classifications section.
+This classification system is available on the webpage of the Statistics Estonia in the Classifications section (in Estonian).